06/28/2024

 washington park meeting

-More that 40 community residents gathered at the Green Line Performing Arts Center this week to hear from University of Chicago representatives and partners on the latest University investments and opportunities in Washington Park.
+More than 40 community residents gathered at the Green Line Performing Arts Center this week to hear from University of Chicago representatives and partners on the latest University investments and opportunities in Washington Park.
 Speakers presented on a broad spectrum of community projects, answered attendee questions, and shared upcoming opportunities.

 “We wanted to not only offer this presentation but, in a broader way, really start to open up more about what we’re trying to do at the University, what we’re planning, how we want to plan it in concert with the community, and how we want to be good neighbors,” Christian Mitchell, UChicago’s Vice President for Civic Engagement, told residents.